genesys-samples/Architect_IVR_Data-Actions/content/_index.md

 1. How to build an internal data source
+2. How to Reference an External Data Source
-2. How to build a fully dynamic script with internal and external data source maps
+3. How to build a fully dynamic script with internal and external data source maps
-3. How to use advanced script functions such as custom actions
+4. How to use advanced script functions such as custom actions
-3. How to use the Architect expression builder and wizard
-4. Best practices to apply to flow and script construction